Tropidophis morenoi

 Tropidophis morenoi, also commonly known as the zebra dwarf boa and the zebra trope, is a species of snake in the family Tropidophiidae.
-The species is endemic to the West Indies.
+The species is endemic to Cuba.

 Etymology

 The specific name, morenoi, is in honor of Cuban herpetologist Luis V. Moreno.

-Geographic range
+Geographic distribution

-T. morenoi is endemic to Villa Clara Province, north-central Cuba.
+Tropidophis morenoi is found in north-central Cuba, in the provinces of Ciego de Ávila, Sancti Spíritus, and Villa Clara.

 Habitat

-The preferred natural habitat of T. morenoi is forest, at altitudes from sea level to 25 m.
+The preferred natural habitat of Tropidophis morenoi is forest, at altitudes from sea level to 25 m.

 Description

-T. morenoi is distinguished from other Tropidophis species by its buff ground color, with brown spots fused to form zebra-like bands.
+Tropidophis morenoi is distinguished from other Tropidophis species by its buff ground color, with brown spots fused to form zebra-like bands.
 The longest specimen measured is a female with a snout-to-vent length (SVL) of 35.9 cm and a tail length of 5.7 cm.